colinlowenberg/visioncreate/ReadMe.md

 streamlit run app.py
 Contributing

 Contributions to the Streamlit USDZ Product Showcase are welcome.
-Please refer to the contributing guidelines for more information.
+Please take a look at the contributing guidelines for more information.

 License